 See answer

 If you’re new to using an injectable medication for eczema at home, it can be hard to know what’s normal and what isn’t.
-Although a lump at the injection site isn’t a common side effect, you should be aware of what can cause it, when you should contact your doctor, and how to prevent it.
+Although not everyone develops a lump or knot at the injection site, you should know what can cause it, when you should contact your doctor, and how to prevent it.

 Injectables for Eczema

-Your dermatologist may prescribe an injectable for eczema if you have uncontrolled moderate to severe atopic dermatitis (the most common subtype of eczema) or if you can’t use other treatment options.
+Your dermatologist may prescribe an injectable for eczema if you have uncontrolled moderate to severe atopic dermatitis (the most common subtype of eczema).
+This usually means that your eczema hasn’t responded to topical therapies, but your situation may be different.

 Prescription injectables for eczema belong to a class of medications called biologics.
-Biologic therapy uses human-made proteins called monoclonal antibodies to target specific parts of the immune system.
-The U.S. Food and Drug Administration (FDA) has approved two injectable medications to treat eczema:
+These medicines are made from living cells and work by targeting certain parts of the immune system.
+The U.S. Food and Drug Administration (FDA) has approved four injectable medications to treat moderate to severe eczema:

 • Dupilumab (Dupixent) — For use in adults and children 6 months and older

-• Tralokinumab-ldrm (Adbry) — For use in adults
+• Tralokinumab-ldrm (Adbry) — For use in people 12 years and older

 Common Side Effects of Biologics for Eczema

-Redness, itching, and swelling at the injection site are among the most common side effects of biologics for eczema.
-Eye problems such as conjunctivitis (pink eye), dry eye, and blepharitis (eyelid inflammation) are common side effects, too.
+Discoloration, itching, and swelling at the injection site are among the most common side effects of biologics.
+Eye problems such as conjunctivitis (pink eye) and blepharitis (eyelid inflammation) are common side effects, too.

-Dupilumab is also associated with an increased risk of developing oral herpes (cold sores).
-Tralokinumab-ldrm can cause other side effects like upper respiratory tract infections (such as the common cold) and high levels of eosinophils (a type of white blood cell).
+Dupilumab is also associated with an increased risk of oral herpes (cold sores).
+Tralokinumab-ldrm and nemolizumab can cause other side effects like upper respiratory tract infections (such as the common cold) and high levels of eosinophils (a type of white blood cell).
+Finally, lebrikizumab-Ibkz may cause headaches in some people.

-Several MyEczemaTeam members shared that they didn’t experience any side effects with dupilumab.
-“I have Dupixent injections … every two weeks — no side effects,” one member said.
+Several MyEczemaTeam members have shared that they didn’t experience any side effects from a biologic injection.
+“I have injections every two weeks — no side effects,” one member said.

 What Can Cause a Lump at the Injection Site?

-Lumps aren’t listed as a possible side effect of either drug.
+Lumps aren’t specifically listed as a possible side effect of these drugs.
 However, some of the other side effects of biologics could cause you to feel a lump at or near the injection site.

 Wheal Formation

 If you notice a raised area of skin immediately after your injection, it could be a wheal (welt).
 A wheal can result when injected liquid medication causes the skin to rise.
-It may take some time for the medication to be absorbed into your bloodstream after it’s injected.
+It may take some time, especially with larger volumes of medication, for the drug to be absorbed into your bloodstream after it’s injected.

 For most people, this effect should fade within a few hours after the injection.
 If the wheal doesn’t go away, talk to your doctor.